 - 4. Sends updates to the Community Projects section to the Website Manager for posting to the Club's website. - 5.
 Displays information about the current year's Community Service Projects at the Toys-For-Tots program: list of projects, contributing volunteers, and photos.
 Sends digital photos of current year's Community Service Projects to the Historian at the end of each calendar year.
 Reports the following prior year community projects statistics to the Newsletter Chair each January: # projects completed; # Tellico Village residents assisted; # organizations assisted; and, # Club members participating. - 6.
-Makes key members of the log and lumber management team aware of cutting and sale times, if they are not present at the Business meeting when these times are set. - 7.
 Makes sure the Club's brochure is up-to-date and that there are adequate supplies on hand.
 Provides the Club Secretary with brochures for distribution to various locations in Tellico Village.